Plum

 Health Benefits

-- High in polyphenol antioxidants, particularly in dark-skinned varieties, supporting cellular health and reducing inflammation
+- High in antioxidants, particularly anthocyanins in purple varieties, supporting cardiovascular health and reducing inflammation

 Buying Guide